Photo by Markus Spiske on Unsplash

-Use Jest to test errors in your code
+Leverage Jest to assess errors in your Typescript development

 I'm continuing with Jest and typescript, we already know how to expect and assert variables and objects in our code, next step is handling errors.

-The lest to edit the calculator class and add the following steps.
+The test is to edit the calculator class and add the following steps.

-- If the Action is not into the array throw an error.
+• If the Action is not in the array throw an error.

 export class Calculator {